 When you ask questions, it shows that you respect the other person’s opinion even if your views differ from theirs.
 You want to learn their point of view.
 You don’t need them to change what they think.

-Confident people have a balanced understanding of confidence and humility.
+Having a balanced understanding of self-confidence and humility is essential.
 You can become confident by knowing that you are capable from within, but also being mindful of others’ feelings.

 Being humble is about being aware of your worth while acknowledging the value of others.
 And it’s a good quality to have.

-Confident people aren’t threatened by other’s successes because they know and understand their own worth and avoid comparison.
+You aren’t threatened by others’ successes because you know and understand your worth and avoid comparing yourself to others.

-They understand that their own confidence is measured by many other things, and so they don’t mind if someone else does well.
+They understand that their self-worth is measured by many other things, and so they don’t mind if someone else does well.

-7. They Focus on What They Can Do, Not What They Can’t Do
+7. Focus on What You Can Do, Not What You Can’t Do

 A confident person is not someone who thinks that everything comes easy but knows how to push hard towards goals that require extra effort and work.

-They do not let their confidence be a shield against criticism or evaluation; they are open to feedback but believe in themselves and their own capabilities.
+They do not let their self-worth be a shield against criticism or evaluation; they are open to feedback but believe in themselves and their capabilities.